 Spiralized summer squash is an excellent choice for a low carb pasta replacement.
 It's a light and easy alternative, and it cooks much more quickly than spaghetti squash or pasta.
 Go ahead and substitute with zucchini if that's what you have on hand.

 This delicious "pasta" is easily made with a spiralizer or julienne peeler.
-The spiralized summer squash is sauteed for a few minutes, or just until slightly tender.
-The dish is great served plain with butter and seasonings, or topped with your favorite spaghetti sauce and melted mozzarella.
-Delicious!
-See more serving ideas below the recipe.
+The spiralized summer squash takes just a few minutes to cook.
+The dish is yummy served plain with butter and seasonings, or topped with your favorite spaghetti sauce and melted mozzarella cheese.

 - 3 to 4 small to medium yellow summer squash (or zucchini)

 - 2 teaspoons olive oil or butter

 - 4 tablespoons chopped basil

 - 1/4 cup grated fresh Parmesan cheese, plus more for serving

 - Using a spiralizer, shred the squash into long strands.
 Alternatively, draw a julienne peeler down over the squash, making spaghetti-like strands.
 You may use a peeler to make thin, broader noodle-like slices as well.